The Safari browser on iPhone and iPad offers an option to switch to reader mode for the text to be displayed in a simplified format.

 You can quickly turn off the reader’s view from the same option where you’ve enabled it.
-This will switch back to normal website mode.
+It will switch back to normal website mode.

-Similarly, you can enable the reader mode on a Safari Mac computer.
-Like Safari on iPhone, Safari on Mac offers the option to change the background color, font, and text size in reader mode.
+Similarly, you can enable the reader view for site in Safari on Mac.
+The browser offers the option to change the background color, font, and text size in reader mode.